ocadotechnology/pass4s/docs/modules/message-processor.md

     .enrich(_.usingS3Proxy(consumerConfig))
     .enrich(_.asJsonConsumer[String])
 ```
 Then depending on your logic you can go either with `transact` if you use different effect or `effectful` if you want to stick to `IO` in our example.
 After that you bind the broker and provide the message handling logic.
-Keep in mind that you can resue once prepared processor like in the example below.
+Keep in mind that you can reuse once prepared processor like in the example below.

 ```scala
 val processor =